2007-2008 Desi Gonzales: Website Design

 Leah Neiman ‘18 began her research in the Sanctuary on Samothrace in her sophomore year as a SIRE (Scholarly Research and Inquiry at Emory) student working with Dr. Bonna Wescoat.
 In Fall 2015 she helped to upgrade the reconstructed three-dimensional model of the Sanctuary.
 In Spring 2016 Leah began focusing her research on the reconstruction of the Nike Precinct.
 Specifically, she has worked with plaster fragments from a lion’s head to understand the function of the head and whether it indicates that the building surrounding the Nike statue had a roof.
 Leah presented her findings at the SIRE 2016 Spring Symposium.
 She was awarded a SIRE independent research summer grant for research on site in summer 2016, when she will continue working on the Nike Precinct Reconstruction.
 In addition, she will join the team exploring possible ways in a ravine in the sanctuary may have been bridged in antiquity.
 Leah is originally from New York, and is a double major in Ancient Mediterranean Studies and Anthropology and Human Biology, currently planning on pursuing a career in archaeology.

-Marina Kate Stephens ’19 started at Emory University this past fall with interests in anthropology, archaeology, and international studies.
-She began working with Dr. Wescoat through the SIRE program.
+Marina Kate Stephens ’19 started at Emory University fall 2015 with interests in anthropology, archaeology, and international studies.
+She began working with Dr. Wescoat through the SIRE program her first semester.
 Her main interests are the human interactions in the sanctuary and the practical aspects of its construction.
 She presented at the 2016 SIRE Symposium with a project focused on the flow of water and construction of water pipes in the south west corner of the sanctuary.
-She plans to continue her research with Dr. Wescoat to learn more about Samothrace and figure out the mystery behind those water pipes.
-Marina will continue her undergraduate education at Emory, doing research and exploring her interests in world cultures and anthropology.
+She plans to continue her research with Dr. Wescoat on site in Greece to learn more about Samothrace and figure out the mystery behind those water pipes.
+Marina focused her efforts during the 2016-2017 school year on the construction of the stoa, using 3D modeling and printing to better understand the design of the building.
+Marina will continue her undergraduate education at Emory, doing research and exploring her interests in world cultures and archaeology.